willmorrison1/daRt/README.md

 ### Compression of large binary files

 DART radiative budget files are raw binary and can get very large.
-\`rb3DtoNc’ converts .bin to netcdf (.nc) format, which gives smaller files sizes and can be compressed.
+`rb3DtoNc` converts .bin to NetCDF (.nc) format, which gives smaller files sizes and can be compressed.

 Get some DART radiative budget bindary data (the default data)